 Company timeline and the history of CCTV

-During the Second World War CCTV was used in Germany for the purpose of observing rocket launches.
+During the Second World War CCTV was used in Germany for the purpose of observing rocket launches in 1942.
 From here on in, CCTV and remote monitoring have been used for a variety of reasons – not simply for protection against intruders or criminal activity.
-In fact, the US used CCTV in the 1940s to observe nuclear weapon tests from a safe distance.
+In fact, the US started using CCTV in 1945 to observe nuclear weapon tests from a safe distance.

 1988 | CCTV used by local authorities

-Throughout the 70s and 80s, CCTV was used in a variety of new ways.
-Whether it was for monitoring public protests, for security on public transport or for crowd-control at sporting events, CCTV was solidifying itself as a part of the UK’s security.
-In 1988, local authorities used CCTV in parking lots and some used street-based CCTV already.
-By 1988 video surveillance systems were widely used in council estates.
+Whether it was for monitoring public protests, for security on public transport or for crowd-control at sporting events, CCTV monitoring was solidifying itself as a part of the UK’s security.
+By 1988, video surveillance systems were widely used by local authorities to monitor council housing projects, parking lots and some used street-based CCTV to monitor crowds, traffic control and even motorways.

 1996 | Farsight Security Services Ltd is established